shader-slang/slang/docs/design/stdlib-intrinsics.md

 The target can also be a capability atom.
 The atoms are listed in "slang-capability-defs.h".

-What is perhaps of importance here is that for some features for a specific target can have multiple ways of achieving the same effect - for example "GL_NV_ray_tracing" or "GL_NV_ray_tracing" are two different ray tracing extensions available for Vulkan through GLSL.
+What is perhaps of importance here is that for some features for a specific target can have multiple ways of achieving the same effect - for example "GL_NV_ray_tracing" and "GL_EXT_ray_tracing" are two different ray tracing extensions available for Vulkan through GLSL.
 The `-profile` option can disambiguate which extension is actually desired, and the capability with that name on the `target_intrinsic` specifies how to implement that feature for that specific extension.

 The expansion mechanism is implemented in "slang-intrinsic-expand.cpp" which will be most up to date.